1nilx2/AML/Personal/README.md

 ## AdaBoosting
 p.364, HTF

-Sequantial Learning of weak classifiers with various weights dependent upon its error rate.<br/>
+Sequantial Learning of weak classifiers with various weights dependent upon its error rate<br/>
-Usually outperforms a single, hard learner.
+Usually outperforms a single, hard learner <br/>

+The loss function is similar to the (negative) binomial log-likelihood and this is shown to be more robust than squared or exponential loss

 ### Algorithm